 I wrote an article some time ago to get this camera working, but after that Xiaomi enhanced its blocking procedure and this article is not valid any more.

-Now Xiaomi check if your camera is connecting to their servers from a Chinese IP address or not.
+Now Xiaomi has introduced a new change, checking if your camera is connecting to their servers from a Chinese IP address or not.

 In brief the solution is using a Chinese proxy, so Xiaomi will think your camera is in China.
 Easy, isn’t it?

-Fortunately there is a project (yi-hack-v2) where someone (nicelet) has made a custom firmware for this camera with a option to setup a proxy, so all the credits for him/her.
+Fortunately there is a project (yi-hack-v2) where someone (niclet) has made a custom firmware to get telnet and FTP working for this camera and, the most important for us, with an option to setup a proxy.
+So all the credits go for him/her.

 The procedure to get your camera working again is:

-- Edit the file yi-hack-v2.cfg and uncomment the last line (remove the starting ‘#’), and set one Chinese server (I use this list)
+- Edit the file yi-hack-v2.cfg (in test folder) and uncomment the last line (remove the starting ‘#’), and set one Chinese server (I use this list)

 Currently my last line of yi-hack-v2.cfg is: